One of the leading causes for the failure of many businesses is their lack of planning.

 Growth and success need direction and a sense of purpose.
 Which must first be identified and clearly stated.
 They won’t appear on their own.

 A clear roadmap forces accountability and responsibility, which sometimes may lead to a change in the plan (like when your trading system or strategy stops working).
-Which is fine, but you won’t know that change is even needed unless you’ve established in clear terms, what is considered “working” and “not working”.
+This is fine, but you won’t know that change is even needed unless you’ve established in clear terms, what is considered “working” and “not working”.

 Risks can be turned into opportunities, but first, you need to have identified what the risks are.
 If not, when they arrive as a crisis, you’ll be on your back foot, most likely panic, and make poor (and unprofitable) decisions.